All in One View

 Questions

-• How to convert a raw dataset into a linelist object?
+• How can a raw case data be converted into a linelist object?

 Objectives

-• Demonstrate how to covert case data into linelist data
+• Demonstrate how to convert case data into linelist data

 • Demonstrate how to tag and validate data to make analysis more reliable